Interacting with Clinica¶

 sub-CLNC0002 ses-M000

-Note that to make the display clearer, the rows contain successive tabs, which should not happen in an actual TSV file.
+To make the display clearer the rows here contain successive tabs but that should not happen in an actual TSV.

 -wd